Start of Year Guide

 Experience with a real employer in a real workplace allows you to apply the skills and knowledge you learn in the classroom to the job, giving you a taste of the world of work you expect once you complete your studies.
 Around 80% of your time will be spent at College with the remaining 20% being spent at your placement.
 This differs to an Apprenticeship, which is typically 80% on-the-job and 20% in the classroom.

 T Levels will be of particular interest to students thinking about employment or a higher-level Apprenticeship on completion.
-They are highly respected as a recognised vocational equivalent to three A Levels for progression to higher education.
+They are highly respected as a recognised vocational qualification equivalent to three A Levels for progression to higher education.

 Click above to watch our film about studying T Levels at Truro and Penwith College and what to expect from your course.